parthsompura/parthsompura/README.md

 I'm pursuing masters 👨🏻‍🎓 from Indian Institute of Technology Jammu (IIT Jammu) in Computer Science (Data Science).
 My interest areas are Deep Learning, Computer Vision and Machine Learning 🤖.

 - 🔭 I’m currently working on various projects that are related to AI 🐱‍💻.
-I love solving various real world problems using computer science 😋 and so alwalys keen to participate in competitive coding.
+I love solving various real world problems using computer science 😋
 - 🌱 I’m currently learning computer vision and deep learning from various online platforms like coursera, kaggle, datacamp etc.
 - 📫 More than happy to connect with you on LinkedIn: [https://www.linkedin.com/in/parth-pathak-learner/](https://www.linkedin.com/in/parth-pathak-learner/)
 - 👨🏻‍🎓 About me, I am pure hardwork ➕ a little talent ➕ a little humor ➕ and a lot of neardyness ♾️ 🤓